ionic-team/ionic-docs/src/pages/enterprise/auth-connect.md

 minor: 2.2.X
 ---

-Ionic Auth Connect handles logging in and/or registering a user with an authentication provider (such as Auth0, Azure AD, or AWS Cognito) using industry standard OAuth/OpenId Connect on iOS, Android, or on the web.
+Ionic Auth Connect handles logging in and/or registering a user with an authentication provider (such as Auth0, Azure AD, AWS Cognito, or Okta) using industry standard OAuth/OpenId Connect on iOS, Android, or on the web.

 When used with [Ionic Identity Vault](/docs/enterprise/identity-vault), it provides a complete security solution for authentication and storage of logged-in credentials.